We don't just talk cars ... we teach how to buy them.

 Today, the Suburban is one of the top extra-large SUVs available due to its segment-leading passenger and cargo capacity, strong powertrains, sturdy underpinnings, comfortable drive and prodigous towing capabilities (close to 10,000 pounds when properly equipped).

-For those possibly interested in purchasing a used Suburban, here's some general backgound information for the available used models (we do not recommend those produced before 2000 due to mileage and condition concerns), as well as different ways of purchasing one at substantial savings.
+For those possibly interested in purchasing an older used Suburban, here's some general backgound information for the available used models (we do not recommend those produced before 2000 due to mileage and condition concerns), as well as different ways of purchasing one at substantial savings.

-The most recent Suburban generation was introduced for the 2007 model year and has carried through to present models.
-This version boasts an updated chassis over the previous generation and delivers a more comfortable ride as well as better performance and efficiency while still providing the strength and power of previous models.
+The Tenth Suburban generation, introduced for the 2007 model year and produced through 2014, boasts an updated chassis over the previous generation and delivers a more comfortable ride as well as better performance and efficiency while still providing the strength and power of previous models.
 These newest used Suburbans also have additional safety features, such as stability control, front seat side airbags and side curtain airbags for all three rows.

-There are currently three available trims: base LS, the well-equipped LT and the more luxury-oriented LTZ.
+There were three available trims: base LS, the well-equipped LT and the more luxury-oriented LTZ.
 Powering the half-ton Suburban LS and 1LT models is a 5.3-liter V8 engine that pumps out 310 horsepower and 340 pound-feet of torque.
 It's also equipped with GM's cylinder-deactivation technology for better fuel economy.

 Initially under the hood of the 2LT and LTZ models was a 6.2-liter V8 that pumps out 366 horsepower and 376 lb-ft of torque.
 It should be noted, however, that the 5.3-liter became standard on all 1500 models beginning in 2010.